LeonMVanDyk/deep-learning-course/docker-image-allan-gray-internal/readme.md

 ## Possible Solutions

 1. Install the (much) older Docker Toolkit, which creates a docker image on a headless version of Virtualbox.
     * We use Docker Toolbox on our build machine and have had problems with it.
-Also, I'm not sure how compatible it is with the laters docker features.
+Also, I'm not sure how compatible it is with the latest docker features.
 I didn't want to fiddle around and waste time.
 1. Install Ubuntu and dual boot.
     * Just got back from leave, don't have time by tonight.
 1. Get things running on my work computer and Remote into that.